DiogoSantosPata/Fastplot/README.md

 <font face="Verdana" size="3" color="black">
 <h1>Fastplot</h1>

 Fastplot takes advantage of the rendering capabilities of modern web-browsers and Javascript to [really] quickly update visualisations.
 Get the best of both worlds: Python to compute, JavaScript to render. <br>
-As you can see fastplot its still in early stage.... please help :beers:
+As you can see fastplot its still at an early-stage... please help :beers:

 <img src="FastPlot.png" width="200" height="300">